rbowsley/lamplighthelp/source/21-1-1_Comm_Module-_Adding-_Editing_and_Deleting_Comm_Templates.markdown

 - Go to 'admin -> system administration -> {{Comm}} Settings -> Manage {{comm}} templates.'
 - You will see a table, either with example templates or with ones which have already been set up.
 - Click the 'add a new template button'.

-Give your template a name, and a short description.
+- Give your template a name, and a short description.

-If you are uploaded a Word file Template, select the file and click save.
-If you are creating a Text Template, do not select a file and enter the template text below.
+- If you are uploading a Word file template, find the file in your computer's directory click 'save'.
+If you are creating a text template, do not select a file and simply enter the template text below.

+**Using Communication Roles in Templates**

+You may have [{{comm}} roles](/help/index/p/21.1.3) set up in your system which you can assign to people in the attendance table of your {{comm}} record.

+xxxxxx Picture here xxxxxxx

-If you have [set up {{comm}} roles](/help/index/p/21.1.3) you will see a 'Use {{comm}} roles with mail merge fields in this template?' box.
-If so, you can choose whether you want to be able to use merge fields relating to the {{comm}}s role you have assigned in the record.
+If so, you'll see the option to 'Use {{comm}} roles with mail merge fields in this template?'.
+This extends the merge information that you can use to customise your messages.

-For example, you may have {{comm}} roles called 'service user' and 'referrer', and have added people with these respective roles to the attendance table of the {{comm}} record.
-When composing the {{comm}}, you can then use merge fields like this: "Dear 'referrer title' 'referrer surname', thank you for referring 'service user name' to us."  {{Comm}} roles in a template are used when you are sending a letter to a single recipient; others in the attendance table are just used for merge information drawn from their profiles.
+For example, you may have added people to the {{comm}} record attendance table with the {{comm}} roles of 'service user' and 'referrer'.
+When composing the message, you could then use merge fields like this: "Dear 'referrer title' 'referrer surname', thank you for referring 'service user name' to us."
+These {{comm}} roles are only used when you are sending a letter to a single recipient which will include merge information from the profiles of others in the attendance table.

+xxxxxx Picture here xxxxxx

 Click the + symbol in the top, right-hand corner of the text box to reveal the text editing tools.
 This will allow you to apply formatting to the document, as well as including images and merge fields.